ka-reem/BuildingsBenchTutorial/Tutorials/Intro-Modules/Develop-Conda-Kernel.md

 ## Excersice 1: Create `myEnv` Environment

-Create `conda` environment named `myEnv` with Python version 3.11.
+Create a `conda` environment named `myEnv` with Python version 3.11.

-After activating the the environment, create a file named `myFirstEnv.py` using the command `vi myFirstEnv.py`.
+After activating the environment, create a file named `myFirstEnv.py` using the command `vi myFirstEnv.py`.
 Press `i` to enter insert mode, then type: `print("My First Conda Env")`.
 Press `Esc`, then type `:wq` to save and exit the editor.
 Finally, run the script using: `python3 myFirstEnv.py`

 Exected Output: `My First Conda Env`